TheJackiMonster/cadet-gtk/README.md

 You can see all other features and bigger changes which are planned right here:

- * [ ] Allow creating a groupchat inside the application with a selected port.
  * [ ] Allow creating a normal chat with JSON.
  * [ ] Allow viewing all members in a groupchat more conveniently.
  * [ ] Allow changing your nickname via GUI.